epfl-ada/ada-2020-project-milestone-p3-p3_tshtsh_club/README.md

 ## 3. Research Questions
-- What constitutes a healthy diet?
-- How does the average borough's typical product evolve over a whole year?
-- What is the proportion of food related expenditure in each borough and how does it relate to its economic situation?
+- What is the proportion of food related expenditure in each borough?
+How does it relate to its economic situation?
 - How does a healthy diet relates to the borough's economic situation?
 Is this connection area-dependent?

 ## 4. Proposed dataset